wso2/docs-apk/en/docs/get-started/quick-start-guide-with-cp.md

 ## Step 4 - Manage API From Control Plane

 1. Login to the Publisher Console ([https://am.wso2.com/publisher](https://am.wso2.com/publisher)) of the WSO2 API Manager.

-    you can see the deploy EmployeeService API as below.
+You can see the deployed EmployeeService API as below.

     [![ControlPlane API](../assets/img/control-plane/cp-overview.png)](../assets/img/control-plane/cp-overview.png)